Bhavyaba/multiplexing/charlieplexing/README.md

 charlieplexing
 ==============

-code to demonstrate controlling the digital state of 6 LEDs with 3 digital output pins on a microcontroller for arduino uno microcontroller
+code to demonstrate controlling the digital state of 6 LEDs with 3 digital output pins on a microcontroller (developed on arduino microcontroller)